Barcelona Home Hunter · Neighborhood Guide

 Housing, Prices & Buying Notes

-- vs Eixample: Eixample has wider streets, more lifts, and larger apartments; Barri Gòtic trades grand scale for atmosphere.
+- vs Eixample: Eixample gives you wider streets, more lifts, and larger apartments; Barri Gòtic trades that scale for atmosphere and historic character.

-- vs Barceloneta: Barceloneta adds beach access and smaller flats; Gothic keeps you in the historic heart with zero sand but huge charm.
+- vs Barceloneta: Barceloneta gives you beach access and generally smaller flats; the Gothic Quarter keeps you in the historic core with zero sand but huge charm.

-Logistics tip: If you’re buying from abroad, set up your NIE number and mortgage pre-approval early.
-It speeds up offers in a competitive micro-area.
+Logistics tip: if you are buying from abroad, sort your NIE number and mortgage pre-approval early.
+It makes a real difference when the right flat appears in a competitive micro-area.

 Everyday Life, Food & Nightlife